Choose a Business Structure

 Advantages of an S Corporation

 - Tax savings.
 One of the best features of the S Corp is the tax savings for you and your business.
-While members of an LLC are subject to employment tax on the entire net income of the business, only the wages of the S Corp shareholder who is an employee are subject to employment tax.
+While members of a limited liability corporation (LLC) are subject to employment tax on the entire net income of the business, only the wages of the S Corp shareholder who is an employee are subject to employment tax.
 The remaining income is paid to the owner as a "distribution," which is taxed at a lower rate, if at all.